MS-WEB-BN/h4rpy/README.md

 **h4rpy** provides clean interface for automated cracking of WPA/WPA2 PSK networks. **h4rpy** enables monitor mode on selected wireless interface, scans the wireless space for access points, tries to capture WPA/WPA2 4-way handshake for the acess point, and starts a dictionary attack on the handshake.
 It is also possible to send disassociate packets to clients associated with access point.

 # Installation:
-Installation consists of cloning the repo, running a script that will install dependencies ([aircrack-ng framework](https://github.com/aircrack-ng/aircrack-ng) and [Terminator](https://code.launchpad.net/terminator/) are required in order to run **h4rpy**), and making **h4rpy** executable.
-Script only works with apt package manager (Debian based distributions).
+Installation consists of cloning the repo, running a script that will install dependencies ([aircrack-ng framework](https://github.com/aircrack-ng/aircrack-ng) and [Terminator](https://code.launchpad.net/terminator/) are required in order to run **h4rpy**), or installing them manually, and making **h4rpy** executable.
+Installation script works with apt and pacman package managers (Debian and Arch).
 ```
 # git clone https://github.com/MS-WEB-BN/h4rpy/
 # cd h4rpy